Ardmore Elementary Annual STEAM Fair, April 28th, 2023

 2. Include your name and teacher on your display.

-3. Students should plan to attend the evening of Science Fair/STEM Night and be ready to talk about their experiments to attendees during the period when they are with their projects.
+3. Students should plan to attend the evening of STEAM Night and be ready to talk about their experiments to attendees during the period when they are with their projects.
 Parents can stand with their students if they choose.

 4. Please do not bring live animals to school.
 Instead, take pictures of your experiment in progress.

 5. All projects with liquids or other messy substances must be displayed on a tray.
-A towel or a roll of paper towels must be brought to the Science Fair, to be used for rapid clean up in case of a spill.
-These should be kept under the table under the science fair project.
+A towel or a roll of paper towels must be brought to the Science Fair, to be used for rapid cleanup in case of a spill.
+These should be kept under the table for the science fair project.

 You can think up your own project or get ideas from science books at home, the library, or online.
-The Family Connections Center also will have a menu of grade-appropriate projects.
 If you need help with your project at school, you can let us know on the sign-up form!

 Here are some ideas to get you thinking: